 Infants have vastly different developmental needs than toddlers and older kids.
 This course reviews the various social, physical and emotional needs for children of all ages.
 Students develop activity ideas and lesson plans to engage learners at each stage.

 Graduates with a child care diploma can find work as child care assistants in daycare centers or schools.
-According to the U.S. Bureau of Labor Statistics (BLS), the median wage for child care workers was $9.77 per hour as of May 2015.
-Employment opportunities are expected to grow by 5% between 2014 and 2024.
-This number is on par with the national average for all jobs (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median wage for child care workers was $11.17 per hour as of May 2018.
+Employment opportunities are expected to grow by 2% between 2018 and 2028.
+This number is lower than the national average for all jobs (www.bls.gov).

 Continuing Education and Certification Information